 It’s not necessary to use Plexus with every wash, although many people do.
 If you’re careful with your window, you may find that every other wash or every third wash, is fine.
 You cannot overuse Plexus, so don’t be concerned about using it as your everyday cleaner if you drive in a harsh environment.

 OTHER CONVERTIBLE TOP TIPS & HINTS

 Proper care of your soft top goes beyond regular maintenance.
 You can also extend its life and beauty by providing a little extra care when lowering and raising your top.

 One of the worst enemies of your soft top is itself.
 When lowered, your vinyl window is in contact with itself.
-As you drive, road vibrations cause the top to rub on itself.
+As you drive, road vibrations cause the top to rub together.
 Over time, this will begin to leave scratches and other marks on the window.
 To prevent this, you can use a small piece of fleece or soft cotton (not terrycloth) to protect the window.
 As you lower your top, after smoothing the wrinkles, lay the fleece across the window.

 CONVERTIBLE TOP CARE SUMMARY

 Your soft top can provide many years of beautiful service, but only if you give it the proper care and handling.
-Keep your top clean, and protect it as needed.
+Keep your top clean and protect it as needed.
 When water stops beading on your canvas top, its protection from the sun and water are gone.
 Vinyl tops need more frequent protecting, as often as once a month.